 '''

 For Windows operating systems:

 C:\Program Files\IBM\TPC\cli

 '''

-/opt/IBM/TPC/cli
+For UNIX or Linux operating systems: /opt/IBM/TPC/cli

 The Windows command to run the tool is tpctool.
 The UNIX or Linux command to run the tool is tpctool.sh.

 There are two distinct kinds of authentication: